 Hypotropia can be restrictive, caused by mechanical restriction of full movement of the globe rather than neurologic interference with eye movement.
 For example, restrictive hypotropia can result from a blowout fracture of the orbit floor or walls.
 Less commonly, restrictive hypotropia can be caused by Graves ophthalmopathy (thyroid eye disease).
 Third cranial nerve palsy and Brown syndrome (congenital or acquired tightness and restriction of the superior oblique muscle tendon) are other uncommon causes.

-Unless severe, phorias rarely cause symptoms.
+Unless severe, phorias rarely cause symptoms of strabismus.
 If symptomatic, phorias typically cause asthenopia (eye strain).

 Tropias sometimes result in symptoms.
 For example, torticollis may develop to compensate for the brain’s difficulty in fusing images from misaligned eyes and to reduce diplopia.
 Some children with tropias have normal and equal visual acuity; however, amblyopia frequently develops with tropias and is due to cortical suppression of the image in the deviating eye to avoid confusion and diplopia.

-Strabismus can be detected during well-child checkups.
-History should include questions about family history of amblyopia or strabismus and, if family or caregivers have noticed deviation of gaze, questions about when the deviation began, when or how often it is present, and whether there is a preference for using one eye for fixation.
+Strabismus can be detected during well-child checkups through the history and eye examination.
+Evaluation should include questions about family history of amblyopia or strabismus and, if family or caregivers have noticed deviation of gaze, questions about when the deviation began, when or how often it is present, and whether there is a preference for using one eye for fixation.
 Physical examination should include an assessment of visual acuity, pupil reactivity, and the extent of extraocular movements.
 Slit-lamp examination is done to detect signs of cataract, and funduscopic examination is done to detect signs of retinoblastoma.
 Neurologic examination, particularly of the cranial nerves, is important.